Felistas/Symfony-API-Platform-/README.md

  ```

  ## Implement Search Queries in the GET endpoints
- - Add query parameters to our GET endpoints for custom search instances.

  ## Serialize and deserialize data in your application
  - Transform PHP entities to hypermedia API responses.